Architecture in Europe

 Participants will stay in centrally located hotels or hostels in Lyon, France; Basel and Chur, Switzerland; Bregenz, Austria; Prague, Czechia; and Berlin, Germany.
 Additionally students will stay one night at the Sainte Marie de La Tourette Monastery in Éveux, France.

 The program is open to KU Masters of Architecture Students (3 year or 5 year program) who have completed ARCH 209 or ARCH 502.

 The following additional students are eligible on a space-available basis:

-- KU Architectural Studies Students who have completed third year
+- KU Architectural Studies Students

 - KU Architectural Engineering students who have completed ARCH 200

 - KU Design students who have completed third year and have drawing experience

 Priority will be given to KU Architecture students.

 Chad Kraus, Associate Professor

 Chad Kraus is an Associate Professor of Architecture at the University of Kansas and a licensed architect.
 He teaches architectural theory, architectural design studio, and the designbuild Dirt Works Studio.
 Prior to teaching, Chad worked for Pritzker-prize laureate Shigeru Ban and studied history and theory under architectural theorist Alberto Perez-Gomez.